 Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed – in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality1 Corinthians 15:51-53

 This supernatural and mysterious event corresponds to the first resurrection, when those raptured take on immortality.
-There is a lot in these verses!
-Let’s summarise the key points:
+Key points:

-- The Church Age ends: It seems the so-called Church age suddenly ends – the door that leads to salvation through the work of the church suddenly “shuts” (Matthew 25:10, Luke 13:25).
-In Christ’s parable, those who have heard the Gospel but have not responded (the unwise virgins) lose out and don’t go on to “the marriage supper of the Lamb” (Revelation 19:9).
+But in the parable of the ten virgins, Jesus said that way or “door” will suddenly “shut” (Matthew 25:1-13, Luke 13:25).
+This suggests an urgent need to preach the Gospel.
+Time is short.
+There is a need to be ready for Christ’s return.
+In the parable, those who have heard the Gospel but have not responded (the unwise virgins) lose out.
+They don’t go on to “the marriage of the Lamb” (Revelation 19:7).
 There will be much “weeping and gnashing of teeth”.

 In My Father’s house are many mansions … I go to prepare a place for you … and I will come again and receive you to Myself; that where I am, there you may be also [the “taking” of the saints] (John 14:2-3)